dyvelop/icalcreator-bundle/README.md

 # Dyvelop iCalcreator Bundle

-Symfony bundle for creating iCal formatted files, using the iCalcreator PHP library (http://kigkonsult.se/iCalcreator/index.php)
+This bundle provides some utilities for using the iCalcreator PHP library (http://kigkonsult.se/iCalcreator/index.php) in Symfony.

 ## Installation